eclipse-archived/codewind-docs/docs/_documentations/remote-deploy-instance.md

 2\.
 Modify the file changing the following fields:
 - `name`: Change this to a unique name for this deployment.
 - `keycloakDeployment`: Specify the Keycloak service used for authentication.
-- `username`: Change this to a user name already registered in the specified keycloak service.
+- `username`: Change this to a user name already registered in the specified Keycloak service.

 An example of valid yaml is: